Jim McKelvey

-Early life
+Early life and education

+James Morgan McKelvey Jr. was born and raised in St. Louis, Missouri.
+He attended Ladue Horton Watkins High School.

+He later graduated from Washington University, in St. Louis with a Bachelor's degree in Economics and Computer Science.

+Career

+Early career

-James Morgan McKelvey Jr. was born and raised in St. Louis, Missouri, and is an alumnus of Ladue Horton Watkins High School.
-He wrote and published a handbook on UCSD Pascal and Apple Pascal in 1986.
-After graduating from Washington University in St. Louis with a bachelors in economics and computer science, McKelvey worked as a contractor for IBM in Los Angeles and in St. Louis.
+McKelvey wrote and published a handbook on UCSD Pascal and Apple Pascal in 1986.
+Following his Washington University graduation, McKelvey worked as a contractor for IBM in Los Angeles and in St. Louis.
 At the same time, he worked as a glassblowing instructor and founded Disconcepts, a CD-cabinet manufacturer.

-Career

-Mira Conference Inc.
+MIRA Conference Inc.

-In 1989, Jim McKelvey and a team of software engineers from Washington University, established Mira in St. Louis.
+In 1989, McKelvey and a team of software engineers from Washington University, established MIRA Pharmaceuticals, Inc. in St. Louis.
 Their inaugural product, a commercial document imaging system, was partly developed by their summer intern Jack Dorsey, who would later rise to prominence as the co-founder of Twitter.

 Third Degree Glass Factory

 In 2000, after giving a glassblowing demonstration at WUSTL, McKelvey met Doug Auer.
-In 2002 they founded Third Degree Glass Factory in St. Louis, a glass art studio and gallery which also provides space for private events.
-He talks about this extensively.
+In 2002, they founded Third Degree Glass Factory in St. Louis, a glass art studio and gallery which also provides space for private events.

 Block, Inc. (formerly known as Square, Inc.)

-In 2009, McKelvey co-founded Square with Jack Dorsey.
+In 2009, McKelvey co-founded Block, Inc. with Jack Dorsey.
+McKelvey had the inspiration of starting Block, Inc. when he was trying to sell something made at his glass studio to a customer, and he lost the sale, as he was unable to accept credit card as a form of payment.

 Professor Robert Morley made valuable early contributions to the hardware used by Square in 2009.
 In 2011, the iconic card reader design was inducted into the Museum of Modern Art.
-McKelvey served as Square's chairman until 2010. as of As of July 2023, McKelvey sits on the Board of Directors at Block, Inc.
+McKelvey served as Square's chairman until 2010.

+As of As of July 2023, McKelvey sits on the Board of Directors at Block, Inc.

 Invisibly

 In June 2016, McKelvey founded Invisibly, a company seeking to allow consumers to profit from their online data.
+The company advertises itself as a media agency that is, "built for brands and agencies who want senior level strategy and buying without the operational cost and headaches of building or maintaining an in house team."

-The Federal Reserve
+The Federal Reserve and FINTOP

 In 2017, McKelvey was appointed as an Independent Director of the Federal Reserve Bank of St. Louis.
 In January 2022, McKelvey was named as chair.

+In 2017, McKelvey also co-founded Financial Technology Operative Partners Venture (FINTOP) Capital, a Venture capital firm, specialising in B2B fintech companies.
+He remains as a General Partner of the company.

 Downtown North

-Since 2019, McKelvey and business partner John Berglund as Starwood Group have been instrumental in building Downtown North, an Urban Insight District in St. Louis.
+Since 2019, McKelvey and real estate partner, John Berglund, worked through the StarWood Group, on the development of Downtown North, a neighborhood in St. Louis.

+Emerson Electric

+As of 2 May 2023, MeKelvey is a Board Director of Emerson Electric, a multinational automation and electrical equipment company.

+FastTrials

+McKelvey founded FastTrials in 2025, a company which aims to use AI to help recruit eligible participants for clinical trials.